disowned-projects/cosmo-cli/readme.md

 on the staged files.
 This way you never commit bad code.
 To add/remove more commands, modify `lint-satged` field in package.json.

+## Contributing

+Clone the project and install dependencies.
+Run `npm link` to make the cli accesible as you make changes.
+By default the global cli tries to use the local cli when possible.
+But while developing we dont want that.
+So set env variable `COSMO_DEVELOPMENT` to `true`.

 ## License

 MIT © [Siddharth Doshi](https://sid.sh)